 If symmetry eludes to something, it would seem

 Over hundreds of years, one graphic element has seen a continuum in Wurttemberg’s visual symbol (up to 1954.)
 This being the 3 antlers.
 Speculation has this trinity being an indication of early existential perception---the designers of the day were referencing metaphors of mystical import as a practice of subliminal expression.
 In this case, they were pointing to the "three" universal states: time, matter, and space.
 Within each of these states, there is yet another set of 3s.
 Time = past, present, future.
 Matter = solid, liquid, gas.
 Space = width, depth, height.
-This duality symbolizes the division of "III" into two halves with yet another trilogy: the center, the left, and right.
+The division of "III" into two halves has yet another trilogy: the center, the left, and right.

 Porsche's color scheme.

 To conclude Ferry’s city-state-country tribute, he chose the 3 national colors as appearing in the German flag.
 It may be observed that the same colors appear in the 1918 Wurttemberg arms seen above.
 None the less, it was obligatory to reference some country-related design element.
 The flag's colors were it.

 German flag colors are well suited for coloring the Porsche crest as there is a light, medium, and dark tonal range for use.

 Flag designer: Unknown but tri-color format dates back to 1778.